-The Action is only considered valid if all entity instances of the collection are associated with the Kind or Mixin defining the Action instance.
+The Action is only considered valid if all entity instances of the collection are associated with the Kind or

-315 An Action instance MAY identify OCCI Attributes which correspond to parameters of the invocable operation.
+Mixin defining the Action instance.

-The mechanism to define OCCI Attributes is inherited from Category and follow the same semantics.
+An Action instance MAY identify Attributes which correspond to parameters of the invocable operation.
+The mechanism to define Attributes is inherited from Category and follow the same semantics.
 The namespace restrictions imposed on entity instance attributes (see 5.3.2) does however not apply to Actions.

-Table 5 shows an example of a "resize" operation defined for a Storage instance.
-The operation has a "size" parameter which represent the size argument of the resize operation.
-In that example the identifying Action instance would have Action.attributes populated with an Attribute instance where Attribute.name = "size".
+Table 6 shows an example of a "resize" operation defined for a Storage instance.
+The operation has a

-322 5.3.6 Instantiation
+"size" parameter which represent the size argument of the resize operation.
+In that example the identifying

-To create an entity instance a client MUST supply the concrete Entity sub-type by a submitting a reference to the type-identifying Kind.
+Action instance would have Action.attributes populated with an Attribute instance where Attribute.name = the type-identifying Kind.
 The reference MUST consist of the term and categorisation scheme which uniquely identify the Kind instance, see section 5.3.1.
 All OCCI implementations MUST understand these requests.